FAQs and

 However, if the tests are used, be sure to send the sample into the lab for analysis to determine which molds grew.
 Do not rely on the the booklets or online photographs of mold colonies in attempts to identify the colonies yourself.
 Also, do not wait for the mold to grow before you send it in.
 If the colonies have already grown before shipment to the lab, then by the time the lab gets the samples there will be secondary (“baby”) colonies that were caused by the original colonies releasing spores.
 The lab will then count these secondary colonies and give you a falsely elevated result.

-• Maybe.
-Mycotoxins can remain in the body for months or years depending on how easily your body excretes them.
+Maybe.
+Mycotoxins can remain in the body for months or years depending on the mycotoxin and based on how easily your body excretes them.
 The presence of them in the urine could be from a past exposure.
 Additionally, some of the mycotoxins occur from the food we eat, especially grains, dried fruit, nuts, and cheese.

 Elevated mycotoxin levels in urine indicate the body is excreting these chemicals.
 This process can be accelerated by exercise or other increases in activity leading to spikes regardless of current exposure.
 Indeed, the sudden increase of mycotoxins in the urine can also indicate that the person is on the right healing path and are finally ‘detoxing’, according to the healthcare providers who have popularized this form of testing.